joinpursuit/Pursuit-Core-Web/react/react_intro/README.md

 export default App;
 ```

-Every time that you save your application, as long as your server is running, the browser window will reload to reflect the changes that you've made.
+Every time that you save your application, as long as your server is running (i.e. you have `npm start`-ed in the terminal), the browser window will reload to reflect the changes that you've made.
 You should now see the following screen:

 ![reactContacts](./images/reactContacts.png)

+*Exercise: Add ages, in years, next to each name in your contacts.
+For example: `Andrew Clark, 36`.*

 ## Duplicating Components